National Electrical Code Top Ten Tips: Article 250 -- Grounding

 on the pervasiveness of confusion and the potential costs of same.

-- Section 250.1 helps you overcome a common problem that leads to misappliction of Article 250.
+- Figure 250.1 and Section 250.1 helps you overcome a common problem that leads to misappliction of Article 250.
 Most

 folks are so overwhelmed by Article 250 that they immediately